barber223/BarberEric_1705/README.md

 # README #

-This is for DVP3 course with prof. obernof.
-I will be preforming several coding assignments as well as commiting the code that need to be created
+This is for DVP3 course with Prof. Oberndorf.
+I will be preforming several coding assignments as well as committing the code that need to be created

 ### What is this repository for? ###